What is DevOps?

 Once your IT department begins the journey towards DevOps, be prepared because there will be push-back, frustration, resignations, and disruption.
 This all happens because you decided to change the status-quo.

-Many will find the changes too painful and will give up for the easier path of legacy IT.
+Many will find the changes too painful and will give up on the easier path of legacy IT.
 And in some cases – maybe there is another solution for them, like ITIL.

 However, for those who wish to really test the boundaries of new technologies (The Cloud), tools, and processes; continuous improvements can start happening as more and more daily systems are transformed and become stable and efficient.